RichTillis/scully-richtillis-portfolio/blog/angular-user-authentication-using-auth0-firebase-and-aws-lambda.md

 * Use AWS to store Firebase Admin keys and mint Firebase authentication tokens.
 * Authenticate to Firebase using an auth token.

-### Prerequisites

-Accounts to Auth0, Amazon AWS, and Firebase will be required to use their services.
+**There are a prerequisites before getting started.** Accounts to Auth0, Amazon AWS, and Firebase will be required to use their services.

 * Auth0 - a free account.
-You can sign up [here][2].
+You can sign up **[here][2]**.
 * Firebase - If you already have a Google account, then the Firebase service is already available to you.
-You can sign in [here][5].
+You can sign in **[here][5]**.
-* Amazon AWS - Information about how to sign up can be found [here][3].
+* Amazon AWS - Information about how to sign up can be found **[here][3]**.
 The sign up process is more involved than either Auth0 or Firebase.
 It does require a credit card which, it you are like me, left me feeling a little uneasy.
-There are [ways][4] to setup billing alarms to warn you when you exceed a threshold you specify.
+There are **[ways][4]** to setup billing alarms to warn you when you exceed a threshold you specify.
 The AWS Lambda use in this ttuorial will stay well within the free-tier limits on Lambda processing.

 This project was developed using Angular 11 however there is nothing specific in this tutorial that relies on features released in this version.